-The European Monetary Union (EMU) has been the greatest attempt ever made of financial integration.
-The literature has recently produced a great deal of work on alternative ways of measuring financial market integration with particular focus on EMU.
-The very definition of "integration" is quite ambiguous and depends greatly on the financial market analyzed.
-In equity markets, the benchmark theoretical setting of full integration is the one in which all investors hold the same portfolio, the value-weighted portfolio.
-However, the full integration setting does not necessarily imply the absence of investment barriers such as transaction costs or information barriers, it suffices that all investors face the same barriers.
-Accordingly, the financial integration in the Euro area is captured in this paper through a measure evaluating the degree of convergence of member countries' international portfolios.
-If the birth of a common currency area such as the Eurozone had the effect of inducing member countries to invest more similarly we should observe a convergence towards a Euro area representative investor.
-The peculiar elements characterizing the integration process are identified in two basic factors: the common currency and the common monetary policy (Fratzscher, 2002).
-Building on a variation of the Adler and Dumas (1983) model, the observed differences in portfolios may be due to different bilateral investment barriers or different inflation hedging strategies.
-On the one hand, the common currency's impact is reasonably reflected mainly on investment barriers making homogeneous the exposure to foreign exchange risk and making potentially more symmetric the bilateral informational barriers.
-The common monetary policy, on the other hand, is likely translating into convergence of inflation rates leading to more similar hedging strategies.
-If EMU inception has actually given rise to a convergence process of EMU equity portfolios it must be due to a combination of convergence of inflation rates and bilateral investment barriers.
+The European Monetary Union (EMU) represents the most far reaching attempt ever made toward international financial integration.
+There is a great deal of recent literature on alternative ways of measuring financial market integration, with particular focus on the EMU.
+The very definition of "integration" is quite ambiguous, as it depends critically on the financial market analyzed.
+In equity markets, the benchmark theoretical condition of full integration is the one in which all investors hold the same portfolio, the value-weighted portfolio.
+However, full integration does not necessarily imply the absence of investment barriers, such as transaction costs or information barriers; a sufficient condition is that all investors face the same barriers.
+Accordingly, financial integration in the euro area is captured in this paper through a measure evaluating the degree of convergence of member country international portfolios.
+If the birth of a common currency area such as the Eurozone had the effect of inducing member countries to invest more similarly, we should observe a convergence toward a euro area representative investor.

+The peculiar elements that characterize the integration process are identified in two basic factors: the common currency and the common monetary policy (Fratzscher, 2002).
+Building on a variation of the Adler and Dumas (1983) model, the observed differences in portfolios may result from differing bilateral investment barriers or differing inflation hedging strategies.
+On the one hand, the impact of the common currency is reflected mainly in investment barriers, making homogeneous the exposure to foreign exchange risk and making potentially more symmetric any bilateral informational barriers.
+The common monetary policy, on the other hand, likely manifests in convergence of inflation rates, leading to increasingly similar hedging strategies.
+If EMU inception has actually given rise to a convergence process among EMU equity portfolios, this must be due to a combination of convergence in inflation rates and in bilateral investment barriers.

-We find that dispersion among EMU portfolios (EMU within dispersion) has substantially lowered after EMU integration with respect to both dispersion between EMU and NON EMU portfolios (EMU-NON EMU between dispersion) and portfolio dispersion among NON EMU countries (NON EMU within dispersion).
-We also uncover a convergence process among EMU members: countries which were more distant one another before EMU integration seem to have approached at higher speed.
-The dispersion measure derived from our theoretical setting allows to disentangle the role of convergence of inflation hedging and of convergence of bilateral investment barriers in determining equity portfolio convergence.
-When looking at the determinants of this convergence process we find out that the degree of comovement of inflation rates has remained almost unchanged after integration.
-Consequently, the observed equity portfolio convergence must be ascribed to bilateral convergence of investment barriers so stressing the prevailing role of common currency over common monetary policy.
-The evidence of the negligible role of inflation convergence allows not only to attribute the explanation of portfolio convergence to bilateral investment barriers but also, importantly, to "quantify" their convergence.
-Bilateral investment barriers are, indeed, not directly observable and empirical analysis usually gets around the problem by means of - always questionable - proxies.
-Our results, instead, allow to quantify the reduction of the "unobservable" investment barriers since portfolio convergence coincides with investment barriers' convergence.
+We find that dispersion among EMU portfolios (EMU within dispersion) has declined substantially since EMU integration if compared with dispersion between EMU and NON EMU portfolios (EMU-NON EMU between dispersion) and dispersion among NON EMU countries' portfolios (NON EMU within dispersion).
+We also uncover a convergence process among EMU members: countries more distant from one another before EMU integration seem to have converged with greater speed.
+The dispersion measure derived from our theoretical setting allows us to disentangle the role of convergence of inflation hedging from convergence of bilateral investment barriers in determining equity portfolio convergence.
+Examination of the determinants of this convergence process shows that the degree of comovement of inflation rates has remained almost unchanged since integration.
+Consequently, observed equity portfolio convergence must be ascribed to bilateral convergence of investment barriers thereby emphasizing the prevailing role of the common currency over common monetary policy.
+The negligible role of inflation convergence allows us not only to attribute the explanation of portfolio convergence to bilateral investment barriers but also, interestingly, to "quantify" their convergence.
+Bilateral investment barriers are indeed not directly observable and empirical analysis usually gets around this problem by means of - often questionable - proxies.
+Our results, however, allow us to quantify the reduction in "unobservable" investment barriers, since portfolio convergence coincides with investment barrier convergence.

-The paper is structured as follows.
-In the second section we briefly review the empirical literature on financial integration in the Euro area.
-In the third section we build the theoretical framework.
-In the fourth section we describe the data.
+This paper is structured as follows.
+The second section briefly reviews the empirical literature on financial integration in the euro area.
+In the third section, we build the theoretical framework.
+The fourth section describes the data.
 In the fifth section we describe the empirical analysis and derive results.
-The sixth section, finally, concludes.
+The sixth section concludes.

-2 Measures of integration on equity market
+2 Measures of integration on equity markets